-Tips No: 1.
+Tips No. 1.
 Train Physically and Prepare Mentally for the Trek/Get Insurance

 First of all, physical fitness is very essential before trekking.
-Although Everest Base Camp is a moderate level trail, fitness can play a vital role in increasing self-esteem, energy, and stamina too.
+Although Everest Base Camp is a moderate-level trail, fitness can play a vital role in increasing self-esteem, energy, and stamina too.
 Also, it makes it easier to hike uphill and downhill in the Khumbu region.

 To put it in another way, fitness and exercise help in the development of Oxygen consumption in our body.
-Meanwhile, the EBC trek can be above 4000 meters and 5000 meters where the Oxygen level is relatively less than lower altitude.
+Meanwhile, the EBC trek can be above 4000 meters and 5000 meters where the Oxygen level is relatively less than the lower altitude.